s-arash/TasksJava/README.md

-For a more comprehensive overview of this libraryr, take a look at [**this introduction page**](https://github.com/s-arash/TasksJava/wiki/The-Tasks-Library).
+For a more comprehensive overview of this library, take a look at [**this introduction page**](https://github.com/s-arash/TasksJava/wiki/The-Tasks-Library).

 This library is for now, available in preview form:
 ###Tasks binary